Anglers Guide 2020-2021

 Annex 4 - Salmon Management Measures

-Scheduled salmon rivers in Salmon Angling Zones 3 to 14A (Insular Newfoundland) and most rivers in Zones 2 and 14B in Labrador have been rated Class 0, Class 2, Class 4 or Class 6.
+Scheduled salmon rivers in Salmon Angling Zones 3 to 14A (Insular Newfoundland) and rivers in Zones 1 and 2 and 14B in Labrador are Class 0, Class 2, Class 4, Class 6 or unclassified for 2020.
 Ratings are based on a number of factors, including salmon population, spawner returns, river size, angling pressure and remoteness of the river.
 Bag limits and use of tags are determined by river class.
+See insert in the Angler’s Guide which lists the Classes for scheduled rivers.

 - Tags must be immediately and securely locked through the gills and mouth of retained salmon, and the month and day must immediately be clearly cut out and removed from the vinyl portion of the tag.